 Our Clerk is currently unavailable.
-If you need to contact the Parish Council please call either the Chairman John Grey or Vice Chair Elizabeth Jeffery, details below:
+If you need to contact the Parish Council please call the Acting Clerk, Linda Atkinson, details below:

 About the village

 The Parish consists mainly of agricultural farmland but set within its countryside are the villages of Higham Upshire, Lower Higham and Three Crutches, the small hamlet of Church Street and Higham’s several remaining great houses.